Most people don't learn much from what they read.

 As you come across ideas you find meaningful, brainstorm other scenarios where these concepts might also apply.

-Ask yourself when you might use this idea, when this idea would be dumb, and what would be the opposite of this idea.
+Ask yourself when you might use this idea, when this idea would be dumb, and what the opposite of this idea would be.

 Discovering how ideas and concepts apply in other contexts can often be achieved by simply making an effort to reduce the underlying idea’s complexity and then asking yourself how this concept relates to your current and past experiences.

 After you’ve engaged with content, identified valuable concepts, and discovered how these concepts might apply to your life, it’s time to take action.

 All the work you've performed in the 4 previous steps has prepared you understand when and how to apply the concepts you've now learned.

 Don't wait until you finish what you're reading to start using it to improve your life.